maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-lacumbia-arauquita-70-puro.md

 ---
 layout: post
-title:  "Single Region Fine Chocolate - La Cumbia - Arauquita - 70% Cacao"
+title:  "Pacari - Single Region Fine Chocolate - La Cumbia - Arauquita - 70% Cacao"
-tags: [Pacari, Dark, Pure]
+tags: [Dark, Pure]
+categories: [Pacari]
 ---

 This chocolate is not Ecuadorian but Colombian - however, since it is made by Pacari, we will make an exception for it!